openEngiadina/cpub/docs/auth.md

 Where the fields are:

-- `provider`: must be `oidc` to indicate that the client is an OpenID Connect client.
+- `provider`: must be `:oidc` to indicate that the client is an OpenID Connect client.
 - `site`: the URL to the OpenID Connect provider.
 - `client_id`: OAuth 2.0 client id
 - `client_secret`: OAuth 2.0 client secret (optional).
 If defined it will be used when fetching the access/id token from the provider.